qwaneu/qwaneu.github.io/_drafts/case-against-di-frameworks.md

 ## What we see in practice

 We have seen numerous Java project using miscellaneous Spring libraries.
 Spring comes with dependency injection support and things like Spring Boot and Spring MVC are built on this.

 What we see is teams using the DI framework recklessly, whenever we need some service or repository, we just call it by its name, and automagically, it appears!
 And in several places in code and XML (well XML configuration is code too, just less human readable) 'beans' are declared.

+> auto-complete is great for adding undesirable dependencies

 ## Spaghettissimo

 As a result, it has become very obscure how dependencies work in such an application.
 It takes work to find out which dependency gets injected where.
 This gets especially messy in unit and integration tests.
 The teams have to do all kinds of stuff (incantations) to make the test work.
 Or just let some mocks be injected.

 It is not necessarily the DI frameworks that are to blame here.
 Those frameworks have been designed with the intent to relieve some of the not-so-difficult-but-quite-boring boilerplate code of wiring stuff together, once you have your dependencies right.

 In practice, their affordance is way broader, and allow developers to get code to work even if dependencies are all over the place.
 Unfortunately, DI frameworks do not force or guide you towards better dependencies.
 Furthermore, developers think of DI frameworks as 'best practice', everyone is doing it, so we should also use it, without understanding the finesses of DI and the intent and trade-offs of DI frameworks.